The Bishop Revival

 "The Bishop Revival" is the 14th episode of the second season of the American science fiction drama television series Fringe.
-The episode's storyline followed Nazi scientist Alfred Hoffman (Craig Robert Young) as he specially designed airborne toxins to kill only surrounding people with similar genetic traits, such as people with brown eyes.
+The episode's storyline follows Nazi scientist Alfred Hoffman (Craig Robert Young) as he specially designed airborne toxins to kill only surrounding people with similar genetic traits, such as people with brown eyes.

 It was written by Glen Whitman and Robert Chiappetta, and directed by Adam Davidson.
 Along with Young and a number of small guest parts, the episode featured another guest appearance by Clark Middleton as rare book seller Edward Markham.
 "The Bishop Revival" first aired in the United States on January 28, 2010 on the Fox network to an estimated 9.153 million viewers.
 Critical reception for the episode ranged from positive to mixed, as reviewers were divided on the episode's villain.